 College credit is obtainable only through the Latin AP exam.
 For a score of 4 or 5, a student earns credit for a course equivalent to the first semester of intermediate Latin.
 In order to fulfill the college language requirement, students need to take the second semester of intermediate in the spring.
 If they would like some grammatical review and have not read much prose, however, students are strongly encouraged to enroll in the first semester of the intermediate in the fall.

 Students who earn a 3 receive credit for a course equivalent to the second semester of elementary Latin.
 They should enroll in the first semester of intermediate (CLAS 231: Intermediate Latin Prose).
 They will be able to complete the college language requirement by taking one year of intermediate Latin.

 Students who earn below a 3 should begin again with CLAS 111: Elementary Latin I.

 Finally, anyone with experience in Latin who intends to pursue Classical Mediterranean and Middle East more broadly while at Macalester is strongly encouraged to begin their study of ancient Greek during their first year.

-We look forward to seeing you around the Classical Mediterranean and Middle East department!
+We look forward to seeing you around the department of the Classical Mediterranean and Middle East!